How to Help Managers with Goal Setting at Work

 Watch the BPS in action:

-Resolve this will be the year your managers nail their goals!
 Use this toolkit as your go-to resource for how to help managers with goal-setting and achieving.
 From aligning goals with team and organizational purposes to defining measurable objectives and tracking lead indicators, get ready for a remarkable boost in engagement and performance.

 Get more expert insights on goal setting for managers!
 LifeLabs Learning offers a 2-hour High Impact Goal Setting workshop!
 Learn more by chatting with one of our Program Consultants.